Coronavirus digest: New Zealand's Auckland goes back into lockdown | DW | 27.02.2021

 It is the second lockdown for Auckland's nearly 2 million residents in a matter of weeks.

-They entered a snap three-day lockdown on February 14 after a family of three were diagnosed with the more transmissible UK variant of COVID-19.
+They entered a snap three-day lockdown on February 14 after a family of three was diagnosed with the more transmissible UK variant of COVID-19.

 "It's frustrating.
 I know it is," Prime Minister Jacinda Ardern said at a news conference.

+According to the NZ Herald, the person infected with the case went to the doctor in the afternoon on Friday for a COVID test and then went to the gym.

-The rest of New Zealand will be put into Level 2 restrictions that limit public gatherings, among other activities, she added.
+The rest of New Zealand will be put under Level 2 restrictions that limit public gatherings, among other activities, she added.

 The US House has passed an enormous, $1.9 trillion (€1.57 trillion) coronavirus relief package.